webbidevaajat/tsatool-app/database/README.md

 The following example starts up the database with an empty `tsa` schema, populates `stations` and `sensors` metadata tables from the respective csv files, and makes the database server available on port `7001` on the host machine.
-`data/` directory is mounted to the container's `/rawdata/` directory, so you can put (large) raw LOTJU data files to `data/` on host side and use server side `COPY FROM` to read the data to the database relatively quickly.

 ```
 cd ~/tsatool-app/database
 docker build -t tsadb .
-docker run --rm -d -p 7001:5432 -e POSTGRES_PASSWORD=postgres -v data/:/rawdata/ tsadb
+docker run --rm -d --name tsadb -p 7001:5432 -e POSTGRES_PASSWORD=postgres \
+  -v [absolute_path_to_database_dir]/data:/rawdata -v \
+  [absolute_path_to_database_dir]/pgvolume:/var/lib/postgresql/data \
+  tsadb
 ```

+Inside the `database` directory on the host machine,

+- `data/` directory is mounted to the container's `/rawdata/` directory, so you can put (large) raw LOTJU data files to `data/` on host side and use server side `COPY FROM` to read the data to the database relatively quickly;
+- `pgvolume/` directory is mounted to the container's Postgres data directory, so it will store the database contents and enable stopping and restarting the container while preserving the data.

 Now you can access the database container from your host machine.
 You must have Postgres or at least `psql` installed.